M

 Ken, an online English teacher in Colombia, works with his student.

-Ken, an online English teacher in Colombia, works with his student
+Ken, an online English teacher in Colombia, works with his student.
+Read his story here.

-For digital nomads teaching English online while traveling, Colombia is a country they can easily call home not just for its colorful culture but also for its diversity of landscapes, amazing weather, low cost of living, and – best of all – its happy and friendly people.
-Whether you’re into the outdoors or urban life, you’ll never run out of activity options here.
+Colombia is a country that digital nomads teaching English online while traveling can easily call home not just for its colorful culture but also for its diversity of landscapes, amazing weather, low cost of living, and – best of all – its happy and friendly people.
+You’ll never run out of activity options here, whether you’re into the outdoors or urban life.
 You can go on street art tours, go hiking in the mountains, learn to dance salsa, or visit historical and religious sites.

 Ken, from the US, chose to retire in Colombia while teaching English online.
 He also gave us a picture of the place where he lives: “Although Villa de Leyva has plenty of vegetation, its landscape is closest to the deserts of western Colorado or eastern Utah.
 It also has a history of native American Indians, fossils, and dinosaurs – similar to Colorado and Utah.
 There’s also a sacred lake called Iguaque nearby.
 The mountain is often covered in clouds, lending a mysterious atmosphere.”